turboflakes/crunch/README.md

 Essentially `crunch` motto is enjoy **Crunch Bot** while `crunch flakes` :)

-If all as been set as previously described `crunch` should be ready with just the following options:
+If all has been set as previously described `crunch` should be ready with just the following options:

 ```bash
 #!/bin/bash